The tuatara is an ancient reptile which evolved over 200 million years ago and lived alongside the dinosaurs managing to

 Once the female is ready to mate the pair will rub their cloacas together as males have no reproductive organ.
 The eggs do not automatically begin forming as females can store sperm for up to 12 months.

 What gender the hatchlings are depends on what temperature they are incubated at.
 A change of 1oC (1.8oF) is enough to change males to females.
-Scientists believe that climate change could lead to the decline of tuataras are there will be ore males in the population.
+Scientists believe that climate change could lead to the decline of tuataras as there will be more males in the population.

 Following hatching these young tuatara are on their own with the mother not staying around to protect them.

 Tuataras are nocturnal reptiles.
 On occasion though they will warm their bodies by sitting in the sun.
 Young tuatara will be most active during the day and hide under logs and stones at night so they can avoid the cannibalistic adults.
 Over winter tuataras will undertake a period of lowered activity.

 On most occasions tuataras dig their own burrow.
 During the breeding season of burrowing seabirds like petrels, shearwaters and prions they may use the nest of these birds.